balladeer/effective-enigma/burrow/content/03_twist.md

 "They'll hear us if we go back," I said, my voice again whispers.

-"They'll us if we move at all.
+"They'll hear us if we move at all.
 Did you grab the grate?"

 We each stared at the other.